 May 12 Entry deadline midnight CST.

-June 5 Juror results notifications via email from Spiva and on CaFÉ
+June 5 Juror results notifications via email from Spiva and on your Call for Entry account.

 June 12 – July 8 Shipped artwork may arrive at museum.